severinpolo/severinpolo.github.io/_pages/home.md

 I am generally interested in method development, high performance computing, and data analysis.
 Throughout my education and journey in developing software, I have come in contact with various frameworks and languages.
-I am always keen on learning something new and take on new challenges.
+I am always keen on learning and taking on new challenges.